Hemanth9336/100-Days-DevOps/Day-09/README.md

 After investigation, it was found that the **MariaDB service was down** on the database server.

-During troubleshooting, multiple issues were identified including:|
+During troubleshooting, multiple issues were identified including -

 * Partial/corrupted database initialization
 * Existing data directory conflicts